flatwhatson/flycheck-guile/README.md

 The `flycheck-guile-args` variable contains a list of additional arguments to be passed to `guild compile`.
-This can be useful to pass an `--r6rs` or `--r7rs` argument argument when working with standard Scheme.
+This can be useful to pass an `--r6rs` or `--r7rs` argument when working with standard Scheme.

 ## Troubleshooting